rdelga80/vite-portfolio/src/assets/articles/18-building-fastapi-strawberry-nextjs-rsc-pt4.md

 I was first confronted to the reality of RSCs when I began implementing a login page for the app.
 Some questions that caused a crisis of understanding:

-* When I submit my credentials to the server from the client (`use client`) and I get the bearer token in response, how do the RSC components get access to that response?
+* When I submit my credentials to the server from the client (`use client`) and I get the bearer token in response, how do the server components get access to that response?
 The same for vice-versa.
-* When I get a response of data how do the `use client` components communicate that with the RSCs?
+* When I get a response of data how do the client components communicate that with the server components?
 And vice-versa.

 Obviously, there's a theme here.